vkrunjs/vkrun/src/modules/upload/Readme.md

 <h2 id="introduction">Introduction</h2>

-The Vkrun Upload module is designed for file handling and must be used alongside parseData with formData enabled.
-This middleware supports single and multiple file uploads with options for validation, such as required fields and limits on the minimum and maximum number of files.
+The Vkrun Upload module is designed for file handling and must be used alongside `parseData` with `formData` enabled.
+This middleware supports single and multiple file uploads with options for validation, such as required fields, file size limits, and file extension validation.

 <h2 id="usage-examples">Usage Examples</h2>